ShadowKing345/LastWhisper-Discord-Bot/README.md

 ## Getting Started

-You will need to have Node.js version 16 and up in order to be able to run this application.
-For the database a MongoDB database is needed.

-Clone, Download/unzip this project into your desired location.
+To begin with, clone / Download / unzip this project to your desired location.

 ```shell
 git clone https://github.com/ShadowKing345/LastWhisper-Discord-Bot.git Discord-Bot